w3c/webextensions/proposals/split_tabs_proposal.md

        "type": "integer",
        "minimum": -1,
        "optional": true,
-       "description": "The ID of the split that the tabs are in, or $(ref:tabs.SPLIT_TAB_ID_NONE) for unsplit tabs."
+       "description": "The ID of the Split View that the tabs are in, or $(ref:tabs.SPLIT_TAB_ID_NONE) for tabs that aren't in a Split View."
           },
           ...
         }]